spencer-alliston/J124Final-Faculty-Odds-for-Ph.D.-Students/README.md

 ### Story Pitch

 The American academy is, in many ways, the academic envy of the developed world.
 It also has a math problem.
 There have been numerous studies and articles indicating the outisize influence of a small number of elite institutions, as well as several discussing the increasing gap between the number of doctoral degrees granted in the United States and the number of tenure-track faculty hired.
-What this analysis adds is an analysis of what schools most successfully turn doctoral students into professors.
+What has so far not been analyzed is what the odds are of the most successful students becoming faculty members.
+For a prospective graduate student, there is no guidance on the likelihood of success, even if she can get into the most competitive programs.
+In order to better look at the odds, hiring data was merged with degree conferrals to show the actual chance of a doctoral student at a given school becoming faculty within 4 years of graduation.
+As expected, top schools provided better chances for their graduates, though the percentages remained lower than students might hope.
+Then, a more granular analysis was done on the top 5 faculty-producing institutions (Berkeley, Harvard, Michigan, Stanford, and Wisconsin) to examine how placement rates fluctuated with field of study.
+Surprisingly, a humanities Ph.D. from any of these schools has better odds of a faculty placement than their STEM counterparts, though stubbornly below 50%

 By looking at the number of new hires that came from doctoral-degree granting schools in 2011-2020 as well as the degrees conferred by those schools, it is possible to see where an aspiring faculty member should most seriously consider pursuing their graduate studies.
-This advances the previous reporting in very important ways by allowing individuals to better evaluate the odds of success in a grueling career path.
+This closes the gap in previous reporting which either took a high-minded institutional approach, or failed to recognize the need for individuals to evaluate options at such schools.
+For prospective graduate students and faculty, this shows where you are most likely able to have the biggest impact if your goal is a career in American avademia.

 ### Additional Sources
 Daniel Larremore, Associate Professor of Computer Science at CU-Boulder (daniel.larremore@colorado.edu).
 Daniel is the corresponding auther of the Nature paper that was one of the major data sources for this work.
 Their paper was on the outsize influence of certain institutions on the American academy.
 By looking at the data more granularly, the conclusions from their study could be made much stronger.
 In particular, the number of students graduated and the number of faculty members present (by field) could indicate where professors have the most influence via their student placements.
 This would reveal the outsize influence of individuals in the academy as opposed to institutions.